 Dan will share insights from his research compiled in his latest book, Altered Traits: Science Reveals How Meditation Changes Your Mind, Brain, and Body.

 In this panel, we will explore the possibilities and opportunties of bringing mindfulness into work.
-LinkedIn Vice President Scott Schute, Whole Foods Head of HR Martin Tracey, and Eileen Fisher will share lessons they have gleaned from practicing mindfulness themsleves in the workplace and supporting it at their respective companies.
+LinkedIn Vice President Scott Schute, and Eileen Fisher will share lessons they have gleaned from practicing mindfulness themsleves in the workplace and supporting it at their respective companies.

 We are happy to have three leaders dive deeply into what it means to bring their practices to their work.